Northeast Pyr Rescue (NEPR)

 Because Northeast Pyr Rescue is a recognized 501-C3 non-profit organization donations are tax deductible.
 Please note that dog placement fees are not tax deductible.

-Families interested in obtaining dogs, please contact firstname.lastname@example.org.
+Families interested in obtaining dogs, please contact email@example.com.
 Applicants are then called and interviewed and home visits are made whenever possible.
-There is a $25 application finalization fee payable at the time of the home visit.
-When an adoption is completed, we ask that a fee of $350 be made to the Northeast Pyr Rescue Fund, which will be used to care for and rehabilitate other rescued pyrs.
-Those who have found a lost dog or are surrendering one are advised to please contact email@example.com.
+When an adoption is completed, we ask that a fee of $350 for Adults, $400 for puppies and $300 for older dogs be made to the Northeast Pyr Rescue Fund, which will be used to care for and rehabilitate other rescued pyrs.
+Those who have found a lost dog or are surrendering one are advised to please contact firstname.lastname@example.org.

 Northeast Pyr Rescue (NEPR)